suncoast-devs/handbook/lessons/misc-how-does-internet-work/index.md

 `postgres`, our database.

 Each of these `services` will be _listening_ for a connection from a client on a particular `port number`.
-If you think of the `IP Address` like a street address of an office building, you can think of the `port number` as which room in the building the service is in.
+If you think of the `IP Address` as a street address of an office building, you can think of the `port number` as which room in the building the service is in.